 ✅The gospels are verified eyewitness testimony because the content is consistent and corroborated by external evidence

 If the gospels are verified eyewitness testimony because the content is consistent and corroborated by external evidence, then you would expect the major facts about Jesus to also be found in the gospels.
 If testimony is truly from a reliable eyewitness, then their story should be able to line up with the historical facts.
 Such external corroboration shows that the testimony is verified as being from an eyewitness who actually witnessed factual events and made legitimate claims based on those real events.
-When we compare the major parts of the gospels' storyline with the relevant historical facts, we see that the major details found in the gospels are verified as being factual and that the bold claims are verified as being legitimate reportage from the eyewitness disciples.
+When we compare the major parts of the gospels' storyline with the relevant historical facts, we see that the major details found in the gospels are verified as being factual and that the bold claims can be traced back as reportage from the eyewitness disciples (whether the miracles are true or not, there is no denying that they came from the eyewitness disciples in light of this corroboration).
 This external corroboration shows us that the gospels are rooted in verified eyewitness testimony.
 There is no reason to doubt this explanation.

 The verified eyewitness testimony theory can reasonably explain this fact without liability.